-to the Gradua le School Graduate School of Engineering Dept. of Civil and Earth Resources Engineering te Dept. of Urban Management f Global Engineering Dept. of Environmental Engineering Graduate School of Energy Science -• Graduate School of Global Environmental Studies
+Graduate School of Engineering

+Dept. of Civil and Earth Resources Engineering

+Dept. of Urban Management

+Dept. of Environmental Engineering

+Graduate School of Energy Science

+- Graduate School of Global Environmental Studies

 Architecture

 Architecture, which gives form to the human environment and nurtures safe, healthy and comfortable lives, emerges through the innovative synthesis of diverse technologies.
 The generation of architecture is conceived as a humane skill broadly and deeply rooted in every aspect in our life.
 For this distinctive feature of architecture, our curriculums have been arranged to help students simultaneously incorporate interdisciplinary knowledge from the natural, cultural and social sciences.
 Career prospects for our graduates are similarly diverse, and encompass various positions including architects, structural engineers, building services engineers, construction engineers, architectural administration officers, planners of various development projects, and other related professional executives.